 If you want to celebrate a special birthday at Kemah, there are a number of options available.

-If you want a little more for your special day, you can add on additional items for extra fees, including tickets to the Boardwalk Beast ($14/person), the Stingray Reef & Rainforest Exhibit ($3.50/person), or individual ride tickets at $3.50 a piece.
-You can add adults onto your food and drink order for $12.99 a person.
+If you want a little more for your special day, you can add on additional items for extra fees, including tickets to the Boardwalk Beast, the Stingray Reef & Rainforest Exhibit, or individual ride tickets.
+You can add adults to your food and drink order for an additional fee.

 What NOT to Bring